 The home is sited on Tax Map 207, Lot 63.
 Two additional vacant parcels, Tax Map 207 Lots 68 and 69, are contiguous to the Rainboth's future home.
 The vacant lots appear to have frontage on a paper street.
-For the basis of our computations, should the application be approved, the parcels will be consolidated.
+For the basis of the computations, all three lots being contiguous are included.